 Final Thoughts

-If you want to know which AI testing tools SDETs are using in 2026, read my full review of the best AI testing tools for QA engineers.
+For the tools SDETs are using in 2026, read our best AI testing tools guide.

 Frequently Asked Questions

-Can a manual QA engineer become an SDET?
+Can a manual QA engineer become an SDET without a CS degree?

 Yes — and your QA background is a genuine advantage.
 You already understand testing concepts, bug reporting, and test case design.
-You just need to add programming skills on top.
-Most QA engineers with existing testing knowledge become job-ready SDETs within 9 to 12 months of focused practice.
+You just need to add programming skills.
+Most QA engineers with testing knowledge become job-ready SDETs within 9–12 months of consistent practice.

-Which language should I learn — Python or Java?
+Which language should I learn first — Python or Java?

 Is Selenium still relevant in 2026?